MDAnalysis/MDAnalysis.github.io/_posts/2021-09-02-gsoc-final-report-orion.md

 {'PF6': 2.60, 'BN': 2.61, 'FEC': 2.43}
 ```

-We can also use `solvation_analysis` to identify the most common solvation shell compositions and find examples of them for visualization.
+We can also use `solvation_analysis` and a simple Pandas operation to identify the most common solvation shell compositions and find examples of them for visualization.
 Below, we are using the `speciation` class to find the most common compositions of solvation shells and then filtering out all shells with a frequency less than 2%.

 ```python
 solution.speciation.speciation_percent.query("count > 0.02")